 While there has been some progress towards gender equality, there is still a lot more work to be done, especially here in Alberta.
 Canada lags behind most other developed nations with the third highest wage gap amongst OECD countries (Organisation for Economic Co-operation and Development) at 33%.
 Alberta’s gender wage gap, at 41% is the highest in Canada.

-Alberta is the only province that completely lacks Equal Pay for Equal Work Legislation.
+Alberta is the only province that completely lacks Pay Equity Legislation.
 David Khan is ready to tackle this issue by advocating for:

 Stronger enforcement of the Alberta Human Rights Act: guarantee the non-discrimination in employment through financial and administrative support for those bringing complaints.